xcode75/XMPlusDocs/install/aapanel.md

 #### Create an administrator account:

-After logging in to the server through SSH, visit the site path such as: /www/wwwroot/tld.com
+After logging in to the server through SSH, visit the site path:cd  /www/wwwroot/tld.com

 input the command: php bin/console.php admin